(Amazing 100K Offer!) 6 Reasons Why We Love the Chase Sapphire Preferred®

 If you use the Chase Travel℠ portal, you can often get more than 1 cent per point thanks to Chase’s Points Boost feature on eligible flights and hotels (more on this below).

 Where this card really shines, though, is with point transfers.
-By transferring your points to Chase’s travel partners, you could easily get a value of 2 cents per point or more, making the bonus potentially worth over $1,500 in free travel.
+By transferring your points to Chase’s travel partners, you could easily get a value of 1.5 cents per point or more, making the bonus potentially worth $1,500 or more in free travel.

 And if you don’t like annual fees?
 You can even redeem 9,500 points for $95 in cash to offset the card’s annual fee.